-Honeybees, just like any other livestock are susceptible to various diseases, ailments, and pests.
-Some of these diseases are ‘notifiable’ under the The Bee Diseases and Pests Control (Scotland) Order 2007, and some diseases, particularly the ‘foul brood’ diseases are very contagious and can have disastrous effects necessitating the destruction of hive and colony.
-It is the responsibility of the beekeeper to know and recognise all honeybee diseases and pests, and how to manage apiary biosecurity.
-There is plenty of support around to get on top of this, especially ‘BeeBase’ which is the Animal and Plant Health Agency's (APHA) National Bee Unit.
+Honeybees, just like any other live stock are susceptible to various diseases, ailments, and pests.
+Some of these are very persistent, have a high levels of contagion, and have disastrous effects necessitating the destruction of hive and colony and are ‘notifiable’ under the The Bee Diseases and Pests Control (Scotland) Amendment Order 2011 and the The Bee Diseases and Pests Control (Scotland) Amendment Order 2021.
+It is the responsibility of the beekeeper to know and recognise all honeybee diseases and pests, how to treat them, and how to manage apiary biosecurity.
+A daunting task you might think but there is plenty of support around to keep on top of this, especially ‘BeeBase’ the Animal and Plant Health Agency's (APHA) National Bee Unit.
 If you keep honeybees in the UK it is recommended that you register with Beebase to ensure you keep up to date with the latest info and advice.
 Use the disease page menu to visit / download the honeybee disease pages for info on the diseases and pests, how to recognise them, how they spread, and what to do about them.
 Only use 'approved' products for treating your colonies, download the CSL FAQS document for a list of currently approved products.

-Note: if you suspect a disease occurrence in your apiary and are in doubt, seek help without delay from a mentor, your local beekeeping association or community, or contact your local Bee Inspector, they will all be pleased to help.
+If you suspect a disease occurrence in your apiary or you are in doubt, seek help without delay from a mentor, your local beekeeping association or community, or contact your local Bee Inspector, they will all be pleased to help.
 It's always good practice to make your local beekeeping community aware of any disease or pest issues you are experiencing.

 The risks of pests and diseases is ever present in and around the countryside, and unchecked they have the potential to spread quickly, impact badly on honeybee health, cause economic hardship, and lead to colony losses and movement restrictions.
 As a beekeeper you are responsible for managing the health of your bees, and for limiting the introduction and spread of pests and diseases.
 Managing the biological security of your apiary whether you have one or two hives, or ten or twenty, requires some simple planning.